nicohaenggi/SafariBooks-Downloader/README.md

 ## How To Run

 The tool provides the following six options.
-The otpions **--bookid, --username, --password and --output** are required.
+The options **--bookid, --username, --password and --output** are required.
 However, if the username and password options are provided once, **they will be cached** and are no longer required to run the CLI.

 #### Options